rexrainbow/phaser3-rex-notes/docs/docs/containerlite.md

 container.destroy();
 ```

-Also destroy all children game object.
+Also destroy all child game objects.

 ### Other properties